AF-Girish/pid_v2/instructions.md

 (d) So if  you want to modify the Mapping of Compound names with Peak Retention time, you need to edit the CSV file

 I recommend you to use Microsoft excel for editing the Components CSV file  and not to edit manually using text editor, as there is a chance of making errors.

+### Electrical Connections
+Connect the analog data source to A0 and A1 of ADS1115 Card and not to any other analog port The current version of Peak works read data only from these two ports.

 ## How to Run Peak Works on Rpi and Analyze peaks